 How Should You Select The Best Gaming Monitor For You?

 The best gaming monitor for your needs is determined by three major factors: resolution, refresh rate, and price.

 The amount of resolution you require is determined by the power of your computer.
 Incredibly powerful machines can run games at 4K resolutions (3840 x 2160 pixels), implying that you’ll need to invest in a more elaborate monitor.
 Cheaper devices work best with 1080p monitors, and those in the middle can support quad-HD resolutions.

 The refresh rate is similar in that more powerful machines will require higher refresh rate monitors.
 While refresh rate and frames per second aren’t the same things, it’s helpful to think of them in the same terms when shopping for a monitor.
 Is your PC powerful enough to run the game at 60 frames per second?
 What are 120 frames per second?
 More?
 The higher the refresh rate, and the more frames per second the monitor can handle.
 The price is fairly self-explanatory.
 Keep in mind that more expensive monitors will be more useful for longer periods.
 A good screen can last a decade or more, and if you decide to buy and build a new machine in the future.
 You may not need to replace a sufficiently advanced monitor.

 How Do We Put Gaming Monitors Through Their Paces?

-When testing our best gaming monitors, we use a colourimeter and benchmarking software to measure a monitor’s colour accuracy, contrast, and brightness.
+When testing our best gaming monitors, we use a colourimeter and benchmarking software.
+It is to measure a monitor’s colour accuracy, contrast, and brightness.
 The brightness of a monitor refers to how many nits of luminosity it can produce.
-Colour accuracy (or Delta-E) measures how lifelike its colours are, and the colour gamut represents.
+Colour accuracy (or Delta-E) measures how lifelike its colours are, and what the colour gamut represents.
 How wide a spectrum range it can display.
 So, we can also test the latency of a monitor by pushing it to its limits in terms of game frame rates.

 Are you able to go wide?